andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash.md

 ## Detail

-Amazon button based on poweful ARM Cortex CPU, but now nowbody knos how to use it for something more useful than flash LED.
+Amazon button based on poweful ARM Cortex CPU, but a the moment nobody knows how to use it for something more useful than flashing LED.

 So we use button in very simple way - look for any appearance of the button in network and count each one as press.